zolboo1024/Distributed-Systems-Projects-MIT-6.824/README.md

 ## Project: MapReduce WordCounter
 MapReduce is a program that utilizes a distributed system of two different threads (would be many many machines in the case of large-scale, real-world application) to count the number of occurences of unique words in a .txt file.
 The worker threads Maps the input (puts each word in a map with the value being the occurence) and sends them to the master.
 The worker threads also Reduces (hence the name) meaning that it tallies up everything into a single map instance to count the total.
+To learn more about MapReduce and how it was implemented at Google, check out this paper by Jeffrey Dean and Sanjay Ghemawat: [paper](https://pdos.csail.mit.edu/6.824/papers/mapreduce.pdf).
 To test this program out, in the **/src/main** directory, run:
 ```bash
 $ go build -buildmode=plugin ../mrapps/wc.go